- PCR Travel Test in one hour – $160.00

 All our staff members wear protective gear including masks and gloves.
 Additionally, we have made changes to our waiting room to accommodate more space to ensure appropriate social distancing practices to minimize contact with others.

 What are the types of COVID-19 testing available and how long for the results?

 SARS Antigen FIA (Screening Test)

-A rapid test (15-minute results) performed in-house lab with a nasal swab to detect if you are actively infected with Covid-19.
+A rapid test (15-minute results) is performed in-house lab with a nasal swab to detect if you are actively infected with Covid-19.
 Test results are provided by our lab using the new Sofia 2 analyzer by Quidel which is FDA Emergency Use Authorization approved.

-The test itself takes about 15 minutes to process however due to high demand the whole process from registration to results may be a delayed for over two hours.
+The test itself takes about 15 minutes to process however due to high demand the whole process from registration to results may be delayed for over two hours.